jenpennen/git-basics/10-git-diff-overview.md

 +console.log("This is a new file");
 ```

-- `new file mode 100644`: indicates that this is a new file with standard file permissions.
+- `new file mode 100644`: Indicates that this is a new file with standard file permissions.
 - `--- /dev/null`: The new file doesn't exist in File A
 - `+++ b/newfile.js` : The new file exists in File B.

 #### Deleted Files

-When a file is deleted, the diff looks like this:
+When a file is deleted, the diff output looks like this:

 ```
 deleted file mode 100644